Impact of spatial coarsening on Parareal convergence for the linear advection equation: Parareal with spatial coarsening for linear problems

 \subsection{Numerical and physical diffusion}

-We assume that no eigenvalue of $A$ in~\eqref{eq:linear_ivp} has positive real part, otherwise the problem is not well-posed.
-If the initial value problem~\eqref{eq:linear_ivp} is advanced in time exactly, we get
+We assume that no eigenvalue of $A$ in~\eqref{eq:linear_ivp} has positive real part so that the problem has no growing solutions.
+The exact propagator to advance the initial value problem~\eqref{eq:linear_ivp} in time from $t_j$ to $t_{j+1} = t_j + \delta t$ is

-Eigenvalues with negative real part give rise to exponentially decaying solutions.
-If this is a property of the problem like in the heat equation, we call this effect \emph{physical diffusion}.
-If the original problem is non-diffusive and the negative real parts come from the employed spatial discretisation, we refer to this as \emph{spatial numerical diffusion}.
-Here, diffusion is purely an artifact of the numerics and will vanish as the spatial resolution is refined.
-An example would be an upwind finite difference discretisation of the linear advection equation $u_t + u_x = 0$ with periodic boundary conditions~\cite[Eq.
-(3.35)]{Durran2010}, see Figure~\ref{fig:eigs} (left).
-The PDE is non-diffusive but the eigenvalues of $A$ have negative real-part.
-Consequently, the eigenvalues of $\exp(A \delta t)$ lie inside the unit circle, which will result in amplitudes going to zero as $t \to \infty$.
-By contrast, the non-diffusive centered finite difference approximation~\cite[(Eq.
-(3.28)]{Durran2010} means that all eigenvalues of $A$ lie on the imaginary axis and thus the eigenvalues of $\exp(A \delta t)$ are on the unit circle so that amplitudes are preserved, see Figure~\ref{fig:eigs} (right).
+Eigenvalues of $A$ with negative real part give rise to exponentially decaying solutions.
+If this is a property of the problem, like in the heat equation, we call this effect \emph{physical diffusion}.
+If the original problem is non-diffusive, like the advection equation~\eqref{eq:advection} studied here, and the negative real parts come from the employed spatial discretisation, we refer to it as \emph{spatial numerical diffusion}.
+In this case, diffusion is purely an artifact of the numerics and will diminish as the spatial resolution is refined.
+An example would be an upwind finite difference discretisation of~\eqref{eq:advection} with periodic boundary conditions~\cite[Eq.
+(3.35)]{Durran2010}, leading to a semi-discrete initial value problem~\eqref{eq:linear_ivp} where $A$ encodes the finite difference stencils.
+The fully continuous advection equation is non-diffusive but the eigenvalues of $A$ have negative real-part, see Figure~\ref{fig:eigs} (upper left).
+Consequently, even when integrating the semi-discrete problem exactly, the eigenvalues of $\exp(A \delta t)$ lie inside the unit circle, which will result in amplitudes going to zero as $t \to \infty$.
+By contrast, for the non-diffusive centered finite difference approximation~\cite[(Eq.
+(3.28)]{Durran2010}, all eigenvalues of $A$ in the resulting semi-discrete initial value problem lie on the imaginary axis and thus the eigenvalues of $\exp(A \delta t)$ are located on the unit circle so that amplitudes are preserved, see Figure~\ref{fig:eigs} (upper right).

 Numerical diffusion can also be introduced by the time stepping scheme.
-The fully discrete solution does not evolve according to~\eqref{eq:exact_step} but
+The fully discrete solution does not evolve according to~\eqref{eq:exact_step} but to